-Your cold email is the first step to a journey, and it is up to you and the prospect to decide its fate.
+Your cold sales email is the first step to a journey, and it is up to you and the prospect to decide its fate.
 It is more like your introduction to the recipient, and you must make an effort to leave a lasting impression on their mind.

-It is a good idea to close the email with a question.
+It is a good idea to email closings with a question.
 When you ask a question, you make the reader think which will impact the response they will give you.
 The answer to the question can help you learn more about your prospects, and you can use that information to personalize the follow-up emails.
 Getting a response from the prospect indicates that they found the email relevant.